How to Respond to a Job Offer Email: Templates to Accept, Decline, or Negotiate Professionally

 Lisa Peterson

 Usually, recruiters expect candidates to negotiate after receiving a job offer.
-If you like the company and the position overall but would like to get a higher salary or benefits, don't be shy to initiate this conversation.
+If you like the company and the position overall but would like to get a higher salary or benefits, send a negotiate job offer email.

-When writing your job offer acceptance letter, show gratitude and appreciation for the opportunity and clearly mention that you have questions about the terms of the offer and you'd like to clarify them.
-You can ask these questions in an email directly, or if negotiating on the phone is more convenient for you, schedule a phone call.
+When writing your job offer acceptance letter, show gratitude and appreciation for the opportunity.
+Then, clearly mention that you have questions about the terms of the offer and you'd like to clarify them.

 Dear Marissa,